 Overview of Streams

 In each Hootsuite account, the Streams section is a blank slate, so you can organize your streams in the way that makes the most sense for you.
-You can organize streams into boards.
-Each board holds 10 streams.
-Some organizations with a small number of profiles choose to create all their streams in one board, so everything can be monitored at once.
+Streams are organized into boards, and each board holds 10 up to streams.
+Some organizations with a small number of social accounts choose to create all their streams in one board, so everything can be monitored at once.
 Others prefer to have one board per social network.
-You could also create one board for streams that display your own posts, and another for streams monitoring competitors or hashtags.
+You could also create one board for streams that display your own posts and another for streams monitoring competitors or hashtags.

-See Add, rename, move, or delete a board to learn more about board setup and organization.
+See Use boards to organize your streams to learn more about board setup and organization.

-Before you begin adding streams, connect your social accounts first.
-Then add corresponding streams for each one.
-If you’re a team member in an organization, you should already have access to the organization’s profiles and don’t need to add them to your own dashboard.
-See Overview: Add social networks to Hootsuite.
+Before you begin adding streams, you need to connect your social accounts.
+If you’re a team member in an organization, you should already have access to the organization’s profiles and don’t need to add them.
+See Add a social account to Hootsuite.

 Available stream types and stream content

-Each social profile type has different stream types available.
-These streams, and what you can do with them, depend on the functionality made available by the social networks to third parties like Hootsuite.
+Each social profile type offers different stream types, depending on the functionality made available by the social networks to third parties like Hootsuite.

 For available stream types, stream content, and instructions for adding streams for each social network, see: